Ectroverse/EctroverseDjango2/README.md

 the user name and db name are set in the db: -> environment: in the docker-compose.yml

 ## To run the java tick process:
-1. `docker exec -it ectroversedjango_python_1 /bin/bash`
+1. `docker exec -it ectroversedjango-java-1 /bin/bash`
 2. `cd java`
 3. `javac *.java -d .` - if wasnt allready compiled into bytecode
-4. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTick >> log.txt &`
+4. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTick_New >> log.txt &`

 to kill it:
 1. `ps -aux` - get the list of currently running jobs